 Lung-based diseases – lung cancer, emphysema, chronic bronchitis – usually come to mind when thinking about the health consequences of smoking.
 But because cigarette smoking can affect nearly every organ in your body, it's not surprising that your oral health can take a hit too.
 Here's what you need to know about smoking and oral health in order to stay healthy.

-The Centers for Disease Control and Prevention (CDC) reports that smoking is the leading preventable cause of death and disease in the United States.
-So whether you smoke cigarettes, cigars or a smokeless tobacco product, the fact remains: There really is no healthy level of exposure in a tobacco product, even second-hand.
+No matter whether you smoke cigarettes, cigars or a smokeless tobacco product, the fact remains: There really is no healthy level of exposure in a tobacco product, even second-hand.
 Your risk for tobacco-related diseases, including those affecting your oral health, depends on how long you've smoked and the number of cigarettes smoked each day.

 Periodontal (Gum) Disease

 Periodontal disease, an infection of the gums and bone surrounding the teeth, comes from buildups of harmful oral bacteria and can lead to tooth loss.
 But bacteria are not the only culprits when it comes to gum disease.
 Smokers have more than twice the risk for gum disease compared to non-smokers.